 However, despite these pressures, the Chinese government has managed the issue of social integration competently to date.
 China’s leaders are aware of the potential for instability, and Chinese Premier Li Keqiang recently stressed the need for a new type of urbanisation that supports job creation and the provision of public services.

 Chinese cities also seem to be coping better than their peers from other emerging economies and have not suffered from the crime and civic violence seen in rapidly urbanising cities elsewhere.
-This, argues Sir Peter Hall, Professor of Planning at the Bartlett School of Architecture and Planning, University College London, is due to China’s urban authorities ability to create socio-economic prospects. “[Chinese cities] offer better opportunities for lower-income people to rise up the scale,” says Hall.
+This, argues late Sir Peter Hall, then-Professor of Planning at the Bartlett School of Architecture and Planning, University College London, is due to China’s urban authorities ability to create socio-economic prospects. “[Chinese cities] offer better opportunities for lower-income people to rise up the scale,” says Hall.

 “Chinese cities offer better opportunities for lower-income people to rise up the scale.”